Deep Shape-from-Template: Wide-Baseline, Dense and Fast Registration and Deformable Reconstruction from a Single Image: Previous Work

-\paragraph{Shape inference methods.} The shape inference methods assume that the registration between the template and the image is given, which is a fundamental limiting factor of applicability.
-We classify them according to the deformation model.
-The most popular deformation model is isometry, which attempts to approximately preserve the geodesic distance, and has been shown to be widely applicable. {\em Isometric} methods follow three main strategies: \textit{i)} Using a convex relaxation of isometry called inextensibility~\cite{Salzmann2009,Salzmann2008,Perriollat2011,Brunet2014}, \textit{ii)} using local differential geometry~\cite{Bartoli2015,Chhatkuli2017} and \textit{iii)} minimizing a global non-convex cost~\cite{Brunet2014,Oezguer2017}.
-Methods in \textit{iii)} are the most accurate but also the most expensive.
+Various reconstruction methods have been considered in decoupled methods, and they can be classified according to the deformation model.
+The most popular deformation model is isometry, which approximately preserves geodesic distances.
+These methods follow one of three main strategies: \textit{i)} using a convex relaxation of isometry called inextensibility~\cite{Salzmann2009,Salzmann2008,Perriollat2011,Brunet2014}, \textit{ii)} using local differential geometry~\cite{Bartoli2015,Chhatkuli2017} and \textit{iii)} minimising a global non-convex cost~\cite{Brunet2014,Oezguer2017}.
+Methods in \textit{iii)} are the most accurate but also the most computationally expensive.
 They require an initial solution found using a method from \textit{i)} or \textit{ii)}.
-There also exist {\em non-isometric} methods, with the angle preserving conformal model~\cite{Bartoli2015} or simple mechanical models with linear~\cite{Malti2013,Malti2015} and non-linear elasticity~\cite{Haouchine2017,Haouchine2014,Agudo2015}.
-These models all require boundary conditions in the form of known 3D points, which is another fundamental limiting factor of applicability.
-Their well-posedness remain open research questions.
+There also exist methods that relax isometry in an attempt to handle elastic deformations.
+These include the angle-preserving conformal model~\cite{Bartoli2015}, or simple mechanical models with linear~\cite{Malti2013,Malti2015} or non-linear elasticity~\cite{Haouchine2017,Haouchine2014,Agudo2015,equiareal}.
+These models all require boundary conditions in the form of known 3D points, which is a fundamental limitation.
+The well-posedness of non-isometric methods remains an open research question.